Courtney Bauder, Director

 Women and Politics (SS)

-This a comparative politics course that examines how women's political power varies across countries and why differences exist.
+This is a comparative politics course that examines how women's political power varies across countries and why differences exist.
 The course examines topics such as women's representation in government; women's movements and degree of success in achieving their objectives; women and violence; the welfare state and how social policy affects women's political and economic empowerment; and reproductive health policy comparatively.
-Cross-listed: Political Science 303/ Women's Studies 303/Social Justice 303.
+Cross-listed: Political Science 303/ Women's and Gender Studies 303/Social Justice 303.
 Students may receive credit for only one of the three cross-listed courses.
 Prerequisite: Political Science 105.

 Social Justice 304 3 (crs.)